katyukha/Odood/README.md

 # Odood

-The easy way to install odoo for local development.
+The easy way to install and manage odoo for local development.
 This project is successor of [odoo-helper-scripts](https://katyukha.gitlab.io/odoo-helper-scripts/) and is compatible with odoo installations made by [odoo-helper-scripts](https://katyukha.gitlab.io/odoo-helper-scripts/).